HomepageEntertainmentStreamingThe Best TV Streaming Services

 Amazon Prime benefits

-You can subscribe to Prime Video on its own for $9 a month, but most people get it as a part of their Amazon Prime membership ($119 a year), where it’s just one of the many perks.
-If you subscribe to Prime, you’ll also get free two-day shipping on Amazon orders, unlimited photo storage, membership to Prime Music, and one free e-book a month.
+You can subscribe to Prime Video on its own, but most people get it as part of an Amazon Prime membership, where it’s bundled with free shipping, photo storage, Prime Music, rotating reading perks, and more.

 Enormous library